embrace-io/embrace-docs/docs/embrace-api/supported_metrics_and_queries.md

 # Custom Metrics

 Users may request Custom Metrics via their Customer Success Manager.
-These will be available via the Metrics API and can also be forwarded to your organization's (observability platform of choice)[/data-destinations].
+These will be available via the Metrics API and can also be forwarded to your organization's [observability platform of choice](/data-destinations).

 ## Sample Queries